-- 1.1 This draft Supplementary Planning Document (SPD) provides information to assist with the implementation of the Oldham Metropolitan Borough Unitary Development Plan (UDP) policies B2.1 and B2.2, on how the Council will assess planning applications for the development of residential and/or community uses on sites in Primary Employment Zones (PEZs) and Existing Employment Sites outside of PEZs (See Appendix 1).
-The draft SPD provides guidance and advice on: - How the Council defines the terms "market assessment" and "viability" and Housing Market Renewal (HMR) objectives; - The nature of the assessments required, and how the Council intends to assess such information; and - Circumstances where planning obligations will be appropriate for meeting the HMR criteria, setting out facilities, services or other measures to be implemented by the developers; and in the case of commuted sums, explain the mechanisms for setting the level of developer contributions, how the contributions will be managed by the Council and what schemes they will benefit. - 1.2 Comments are invited on this document and should be submitted, in writing, to: Strategic Planning and Information, Regeneration Directorate, Oldham MBC, Oldham Business Centre, Cromwell Street, Oldham OL1 1WR, OR by fax: 0161 770 5172, OR by email: spi@oldham.gov.uk.
-The deadline for submission of any comments is indicated on the public notice and Representation form. - 1.3 It should be noted that comments must relate to the effects of the draft SPD and not the saved UDP policies that the draft SPD will be helping to implement. - 1.4 This draft SPD is accompanied by a Sustainability Appraisal, Habitats Regulations Assessment and Equalities Impact Assessment which have informed the production and contents of the draft SPD.
-Comments on these accompanying documents can also be made within the same consultation period.
+- 1.1 This Supplementary Planning Document (SPD) provides information to assist with the implementation of the Oldham Metropolitan Borough Unitary Development Plan (UDP) policies B2.1 and B2.2, on how the Council will assess planning applications for the development of residential and/or community uses on sites in Primary Employment Zones (PEZs) and Existing Employment Sites outside of PEZs (See Appendix 1).
+The SPD provides guidance and advice on: - How the Council defines the terms "market assessment" and "viability" and Housing Market Renewal (HMR) objectives; - The nature of the assessments required, and how the Council intends to assess such information; and - Circumstances where planning obligations will be appropriate for meeting the HMR criteria, setting out facilities, services or other measures to be implemented by the developers; and in the case of commuted sums, explain the mechanisms for setting the level of developer contributions, how the contributions will be managed by the Council and what schemes they will benefit. - 1.2 This SPD is accompanied by a Sustainability Appraisal, Habitats Regulations Assessment and Equalities Impact Assessment which have informed the production and contents of the SPD.
+A Consultation Statement stating who was consulted during the preparation of the SPD, and setting out representations received and how these have been addressed, is also available.